All Episodes

 They didn't take.

-But look at There is now more conservative talk on radio and on television than there's ever been.
+But look at, there is now more conservative talk on radio and on television than there's ever been.

-Fox News, 1997, about uh nine years after we started on Radio 1988.
+Fox News, 1997, about nine years after we started on radio 1988.

 Through all of that, none of that cannibalized this program.

-Didn't lose any audience.
+It didn't lose any audience.

-Now, if those other shows hadn't started, this audience would probably be 80 million 100, but it doesn't matter.
+Now, if those other shows hadn't started, this audience would probably be 80 million, 100, but it doesn't matter.

 Fact is that the market grew.

-The 20 million that became this did not shrink and become 10 and half of them go someplace else.
+The 20 million that became this audio did not shrink and become 10 and half of them go someplace else.

 We grew the market.